Applications are now being accepted for Cohort 10! Classes begin January 2023.

-For over 50 years, the Labour College of Canada (LCC) has been and continues to be a catalyst for leadership in the labour and social justice movements in Canada.
+For nearly 60 years, the Labour College of Canada (LCC) has been and continues to be a catalyst for leadership in the labour and social justice movements in Canada.

 The Labour College offers a unique learning opportunity for union leaders and active members from across unions and regions to learn and grow together.

 The Labour College of Canada continues to deliver in-depth, university level courses on issues related to work and the rights of workers in Canada.
 Graduates are equipped with new skills and knowledge to take on the challenges of today as well as new leadership roles in their union, their labour council, and the wider labour movement for the benefit of all workers.

 The LCC Certificate Program is a labour studies and leadership program for labour leaders and active union members that supports critical thinking and collaborative learning in a flexible format.

 The new Labour College of Canada (LCC) Certificate Program is a union-made program for active union members, including today’s and tomorrow’s union leaders.

 The flexible program combines online and in-person learning over 14 months, to accommodate busy and changing schedules.

 Participants come from a diversity of unions and regions in the country.
 Students learn together in large or small groups (or cohorts) throughout the program as they discuss, debate and strategize on key issues facing workers inside and outside of unions.